YLab-Open/BRIDGE/README.md

 #### 4. Update the Leaderboard

-If you would like to submit your model results to BRIDGE and demonstrate its performance, please send the genereated `result` folder to us, and we will update the leaderboard accordingly.
+If you would like to submit your model results to [BRIDGE Leaderboard](https://huggingface.co/spaces/YLab-Open/BRIDGE-Medical-Leaderboard) and demonstrate its performance, please send the generated `result` folder to us, and we will update the leaderboard accordingly.
 The leaderboard will be updated regularly, and we will notify you via email once your results are added.

+## 📢 Updates

+- 🗓️ **2025/04/28**: BRIDGE Leaderboard V1.0.0 is now live!
+- 🗓️ **2025/04/28**: Our paper [BRIDGE](https://arxiv.org/abs/2504.19467) is now available on arXiv!

 ## 🤝 Contributing
 We welcome and greatly value contributions and collaborations from the community!
 If you have clinical text datasets that you would like to share for broader exploration, please contact us!
 We are committed to expanding BRIDGE while strictly adhering to appropriate data use agreements and ethical guidelines.
 Let's work together to advance the responsible application of LLMs in medicine!

-## 📢 Updates
+## 🚀 Donation

-- 🗓️ **2025/04/28**: BRIDGE Leaderboard V1.0.0 is now live!
-- 🗓️ **2025/04/28**: Our paper [BRIDGE](https://arxiv.org/abs/2504.19467) is now available on arXiv!
+BRIDGE is a non-profit, researcher-led benchmark that requires substantial resources (e.g., high-performance GPUs, a dedicated team) to sustain.
+To support open and impactful academic research that advances clinical care, we welcome your contributions.
+Please contact Prof. Jie Yang at <jyang66@bwh.harvard.edu> to discuss donation opportunities.

 ## 📬 Contact Information

 If you have any questions about BRIDGE or the leaderboard, feel free to reach out!

-- **Leaderboard Managers**: Jiageng Wu (jiwu7@bwh.harvard.edu), Kevin Xie (kevinxie@mit.edu)
+- **Leaderboard Managers**: Jiageng Wu (<jiwu7@bwh.harvard.edu>), Kevin Xie (<kevinxie@mit.edu>), Bowen Gu (<bogu@bwh.harvard.edu>)
-- **Benchmark Managers**: Jiageng Wu (jiwu7@bwh.harvard.edu), Bowen Gu (bogu@bwh.harvard.edu)
+- **Benchmark Managers**: Jiageng Wu, Bowen Gu
-- **Program Lead**: Jie Yang (jyang66@bwh.harvard.edu)
+- **Project Lead**: Jie Yang (<jyang66@bwh.harvard.edu>)